MohammadBilalArif/truefactor/README.md

 ## APIs and integrations

 Must take not more than 5 minutes to integrate in any existing application.
-Ruby (devise ext), python, php (wordpress ext).
+First of all ruby (devise plugin), python, php (wordpress plugin).
+Then iOS and toolkit for SSH and command line.

 ## Want to help?